Ron256/DSC423/README.md

 - deriving a LASSO regression model and presenting its results.
 - creating a logistic regression model for classification.

-Group Project focussed on predicting the number of COVID-19 Death cases in the U.S using regression analysis.
-Our analysis was performed using multiple regressions including first-order and interaction terms using the different age group variables along with the conditions, condition groups and regions.We use the F-Test, Adjusted R-Squared to measure the models.
+Finally, the group Project focussed on predicting the number of COVID-19 Death cases in the U.S using regression analysis.
+Our analysis was performed using multiple regressions including first-order and interaction terms using the different age group variables along with the conditions, condition groups and regions.We used the F-Test, Adjusted R-Squared to measure the models' performance.